Neverlow512/epifania/README.md

 - Click "Scan Devices" to trigger device enumeration
 - Verify backend is running and accessible
 - Check browser console for API errors
+- Use the ADB restart button if connection is lost

 **Logs Not Streaming:**
 - Verify WebSocket connection is established
 - Check that device is still connected
 - Try manually starting the log stream with the play button
+- Check browser console for WebSocket errors

 **Page Not Loading:**
 - Clear browser cache and reload
 - Check that frontend dev server is running on port 5173
 - Verify no port conflicts with other applications
+- Check if backend is accessible (connection indicator in header)

+**Backend Connection Lost:**
+- The UI will automatically attempt to reconnect with exponential backoff
+- Check that backend service is running
+- Verify no firewall blocking localhost:8000
+- Toast notifications will inform you of connection status

+### Diagnostics

+**Using the Built-in Diagnostics:**
+- Navigate to device details page
+- Click "Run Tests" in the ADB Diagnostics section
+- Review test results for specific issues
+- Follow recommendations provided in test details

 ## Security Considerations